Hours of operation

 The Food Bank is located on Capitol Hill in Seattle, on the corner of 16th Avenue and E. Pine Street.
-Metro bus #’s 10, 12, 43 run in close proximity to the site.
 Please call for directions to the Eastside Food Bank.

 Who We Serve

-The Jewish Family Service Food Bank is a member of the Seattle Food Committee.
-We serve people of all backgrounds who live in zip codes 98121, 98122, 98101, 98112…as well as providing kosher food for those in the Jewish community who request it.
+The Polack Food Bank is a member of the Seattle Food Committee.
+We serve people of all backgrounds who live in surrounding neighborhoods and anyone in the Puget Sound region’s Jewish community.

 Kosher Food Bank

 JFS offers a Kosher Food Bank opportunity for families who keep a kosher kitchen.
 Expect to take home 20 pounds or more of groceries including perishables.
 Dates vary, see calendar.
 Advance registration required for each event.

 Most people use the Food Bank one time per month.
 If you have exceptional circumstances, please contact an Emergency Services Case Manager at (206) 461-3240 to discuss your specific needs.

 Come to the Polack Food Bank prepared to show ID with your current address.
 If you do not use the Polack Food Bank for several months in a row, you may be asked to complete a new Intake Data Sheet.

 The JFS Polack Food Bank operates on a “client choice model.”
 This means that clients select the food they prefer from among the available choices.
 Typically clients choose from multiple varieties of canned fruits, vegetables, tuna, soup and beans as well as fresh produce, eggs, lean meats and dairy.
 As with all food banks, we cannot guarantee the quality of food distributed, although our goal is to distribute nutritious food of good quality.